plexil-group/plexil/README.md

 If you downloaded a tarball, the GNU autotools and gperf are not needed.

-The robosim example program also requires the X11 libraries freeglut, libxi, libxmu and their header files.
+The robosim example program also requires the X11 libraries `freeglut`, `libxi`, `libxmu` and their header files.

 ## How to build PLEXIL - Simple version